techidaily/site-games-able/source/_posts/fast-track-your-game-6-startup-techniques-for-ps5.md

  You can turn your PS5 on in Safe Mode by holding the button down for six to eight seconds until you hear a second longer beep.
 Safe Mode allows you to access the backend of your system, where you can address many technical issues you may be having with your console.

- Hopefully, you will never have to turn your PS5 on in Safe Mode, but it can be a lifesaver if you've been experiencing issues so it's important for every PS5 owner to know about[what Safe Mode is on the PS5 and how to use it](https://www.makeuseof.com/how-to-use-ps5-safe-mode/) .
+ Hopefully, you will never have to turn your PS5 on in Safe Mode, but it can be a lifesaver if you've been experiencing issues so it's important for every PS5 owner to know about [what Safe Mode is on the PS5 and how to use it](https://www.makeuseof.com/how-to-use-ps5-safe-mode/) .

 ## 3\.
 Turn Your PS5 on Using Remote Play